Ginger roots on a rustic table.

 Instructions:

-Add the ginger slices and simmer for 5-10 minutes, depending on your preferred strength.
+Add ginger slices and let it simmer for about 5-10 minutes, depending on how strong you want it.
 Strain the tea into a mug.

 Serve warm and enjoy!